csi-addons/volume-replication-operator/README.md

 #### Failback

-Once the failed cluster is recovered and you want to failback, update `imageState` from `primary` to `secondary` in current Primary Site and `secondary` to `primary` in the recovered site.
+Once the failed cluster is recovered and you want to failback, update `replicationState` from `primary` to `secondary` in current Primary Site and `secondary` to `primary` in the recovered site.
 These changes are detected by operator and information is passed down to the driver via GRPC request to make the necessary changes.